GabeScott/standard-works-vault/General Conference/1974 October - Integrity.md

 # Integrity

-*By Marion G. Romney - Second Counselor in the First Presidency*
+By President Marion G. Romney - *Second Counselor in the First Presidency*

 *Given in the October session of the 1974 General Conference*